Dovain Studio

 Working with wood, marble, and metal crafted by local artisans is challenging but incredibly rewarding.

 Dovain’s pieces — and my designs in general — are like ballet: they may appear simple at first glance, but there’s great structural complexity underneath.
 Take the Meco chair, for example.
+Beyond technique, what stands out is the bold use of color and the distinctive forms that reflect my inner world.

 Each person is a world of their own.
 Today, when everything seems to already exist, the most important thing is to create your own image and stay true to it.
 Passion is intangible, but people feel it.
 Know where you want to go — and why.
 The path may change, but the intention should stay clear.

 None, specifically.
 I’m proud to say my work doesn’t fit neatly into any category.
 It’s a fusion of many things at once.
-It’s simply: Sergio Prieto.
+It’s simply Sergio Prieto.

-Both the well-known icons and the lesser-known friends and peers who do extraordinary work.
+Both the well-known icons and the lesser-known friends and peers do extraordinary work.
 Even those whose work I don’t admire have shaped me in some way.
 But above all, I’m influenced by emotions and environments more than by objects.

 I admire those who’ve built their own world and swam against the current to achieve it.
 Designers like Ana Rod, Jaime Hayon, and Studio Shamshiri come to mind.